 (When scheduled) At a conference with your university supervisor and cooperating teacher, discuss your performance on your second observation.
-Review the PEPE Observation Instrument, if applicable (Table III).
-Review the 3-5 specific goals for improvement of your teaching during the internship after the first observational visit.
+Review the Educate Alabama goals for improvement of your teaching during the internship after the first observational visit.
 Review your progress on the candidate proficiencies (See Table I) with specific competency ratings on each indicator.
-Discuss your 'pass or fail' status based on all of the candidate proficiencies and sign this form.

 (When scheduled) Prepare and use a Lesson Evaluation instrument handout (Form F) in the class of your supervisor's observation.
 Do this at the beginning of class the next day you meet.
 Distribute this to all the students and collect them.

 Prepare a summary tabulation chart of the results (e.g., averages on each indicator, predominant comments) along with a brief written summary (1 page) of the findings about your lesson discuss the following: 1)What are the students telling you about your lesson's strengths and weaknesses?
 2)How does this compare with your teacher and supervisor's evaluation?
 3)How will you improve for their benefit?
 Turn these charted results and summary paper in with your final exit portfolio for end-term.
-Save this work for incorporation into reflection for your PWS.
+Save this work for incorporation into reflection for your PWS